 What happens after the offer is submitted to the seller?

-Sometimes the seller knows what the bank's bottom line is and will submit a counter offer to the buyer.
-Once agreement is made between the buyer and seller, the offer is submitted to the bank as a short sale package with all the seller's documentation for approval.
-Some seller's agents will submit all offers to the bank; I would argue with the agent that they should submit the best offer that they receive by a certain date and all other offers should be accepted in backup position.
+Sometimes the seller knows what the bank’s bottom line is and will submit a counteroffer to the buyer.
+Once an agreement is reached between the buyer and seller, the offer is submitted to the bank as a short sale package with all the seller’s documentation for approval.
+Some seller’s agents will submit all offers to the bank; I would argue with the agent that they should submit the best offer that they receive by a certain date and all other offers should be accepted in backup position.

 We found another property that we like better, can we get out of the contract with the seller?